 A domain can be owned by both an external address (one that is accessed with a private key) or an internal address (i.e.: a smart contract).
 Managing domains with smart contracts opens up many new ways to structure ownership.
 For example, domain management could be governed by a multi-signature wallet or it could be equally shared among a group of administrators.
 These are two simple examples but there are many more possibilities.

-UNS allows users to delegate transaction execution to accounts that aren't domain owners by supporting EIP-2771 - Secure Protocol for Native Meta Transactions.
+UNS allows members to delegate transaction execution to accounts that aren't domain owners by supporting EIP-2771 - Secure Protocol for Native Meta Transactions.

 Registry smart contracts implement methods that use Meta Transactions.
 One use-case for meta transactions is delegating (gas-using) blockchain calls to other accounts.
 This allows domain owners to keep their domains and funds on separate accounts or even have someone else pay their transaction fees.

-On behalf of our users, our transaction processor generally handles:
+On behalf of our members, our transaction processor generally handles:

-Minting domains happens when a user claims a domain from the Unstoppable Domains website.
+Minting domains happens when a member mints a domain from the Unstoppable Domains website.
 This action doesn't require a domain owner's signature, since the minting of second-level domains is controlled by Unstoppable Domains.

 Managing domains, in contrast, can only be performed with a domain owner's permission.
 Each delegated transaction that modifies the owner address or the domain records requires a domain owner's signature.